Kajonn/Vtrpg/README.md

 - User and room selections persist across browser refreshes so sessions seamlessly continue after reloads.
 - A logout button in the room header clears session data and safely disconnects the user.
 - All players can pan the shared canvas to explore the scene collaboratively.

+### Dice overlay

+The room view includes a synchronized, fixed-size WebGL canvas that simulates 3D dice throws using Three.js.
+Players in the same room share a deterministic seed for each roll, so every user sees the exact same trajectory and final result.
+A control panel anchored beneath the overlay lets you adjust the number of dice, roll them, and view the rolling/settled status.
+The simulation stays identical across browsers and devices by reusing the broadcast seed and fixed arena dimensions for every user.